Genes and immunity

 But they are wrapped tightly around histones that package the chromosomal material and only certain proteins can unravel that tightly knotted section of the nucleotide.

-These base pair sequences are the actual chemical components of what biologists call, the "genotype."
 Evelyn Fox Keller, in The Century of the Gene, refers to this physical and chemical manifestation of order as having "particulate materiality."

 Clearly genes, or so Keller argues, are more than codes for making proteins.
-They are complex expressions (phenotype) of the underlying material processes and instructional guidelines mediated by proteins and RNA in the nuclei and cytoplasm of cells.
+They are complex expressions (phenotype) of the underlying material (genotype) processes and instructional guidelines mediated by proteins and RNA in the nuclei and cytoplasm of cells.

-Thus the closer we get to observing genes the less clearly they appear.
-For genes are not just pieces that as blueprints, dictate or prescribe the outcome (phenotypic expression of underlying genotype).
+• For genes are not just pieces that as blueprints, dictate or prescribe the outcome (phenotypic expression of underlying genotype).

 "The Unseen Genome: Beyond DNA" genetic vs. epigenetic considerations are discussed here.